nobuf/langlinks-server/README.md

 ## How it works and motivation

-It looks up a Wikipedia entry by using exact match with title, then searches linked entries in other languages.
+It looks up a Wikipedia page by using exact match with title, then searches linked pages in other languages.
 Instead of accessing external API, it uses local database.
 You have to download a few hundred mega bytes of Wikipedia data first.

 While it's not intended to be used as a multilingual dictionary, it might be useful for batch translation for well-known objects.